TRaSH-Guides/Guides/docs/Sonarr/Sonarr-recommended-naming-scheme.md

 {Series TitleYear} [imdb-{ImdbId}]
 ```

+RESULT:

+`The Series Title!
+(2010) [imdb-tt1520211]`

+!!! note
+    The officially supported format is `{imdb-{ImdbId}}` but plex should also support `(imdb-{ImdbId})` or `[imdb-{ImdbId}]`, though the above should work for now, It's actually not needed to add a ID to the folder or filename to use the New Plex TV Series Scanner.

 For Jellyfin:

 ```bash
 {Series TitleYear} [imdbid-{ImdbId}]
 ```

-!!! note
-    Jellyfin also supports `[tmdbid-ID]` if IMDB does not have information on a series but The Movie DB does.
-This name can be set manually for those rare case as Sonarr does not support The Movie DB.

 RESULT:

 `The Series Title!
-(2010) [imdb-tt1520211]`
+(2010) [imdbid-tt1520211]`

-!!! note
+!!! tip
-    The officially supported format is `{imdb-{ImdbId}}` but plex should also support `(imdb-{ImdbId})` or `[imdb-{ImdbId}]`, though the above should work for now.
     IMDb IDs are going to be very accurate and rarely change, TVDB/TMDB IDs, on the other hand, do change or are removed more frequently.

-!!! info
-    It's actually not needed to add a ID to the folder or filename to use the beta Plex TV Series Scanner.

 ------